Accutron History from Bulova Publication

 (Reprinted from the Bulova Watch Company's 1960 Publication of this title)

-NOTE: Old Father Time specializes in repair and restoration of vintage Accutron Tuning Fork watches and has been referred by the Bulova Watch Company for Accutron repair for approximately 15 years.
+NOTE: Old Father Time specializes in repair and restoration of vintage Accutron Tuning Fork watches and has been referred by the Bulova Watch Company for Accutron repair for over 25 years.
 The information shown below has been re-printed exactly as it was published by Bulova in 1960.
 However, many factors affecting these watches have changed over last 50 years.
 For information purposes, we've added our experience-based comments to the original text below in order to exhibit those changes or possible inconsistencies later discovered in the original text.

 instructions and hints for the ACCUTRON owner